Savoxero/GolangLearningLog/Logs/week3.md

 - long periods of confusing and frustrating work are often followed by moments of clarity
 - breaks are sometimes more productive than work
+- Programming and coding humbles me every single day no matter how much i think i know

+### Future Goals:

+- Gonna move from Vs Code to another IDE. and linux while at it
+- my very own server to host my projects
+-

+## Quick recap

+I am nowhere near where i want to be currently, i feel extremely inadequate and behind, I've been learning trough boot.dev but there's alot of areas to improve upon, i feel like i rushed the lessons because sometimes i get stuck for hours on end on some specific assignment.
+I'm currently on chapter 3 lesson 16 which is about functions. becoming a backend developer is gonna take me years of consistent work and learning.
+All i can really do is invest my time and keep learning, it's the path i've chosen and i will stubbornly pursue it. i know it will all pay off one day. but this ain't today.

+- _I'll keep updating my progress weekly._
+  Heres an image of my current progress on boot.dev: